This page covers capacity planning for Datomic, in the following areas:

 - application use

-For example, a 4GB peer would have the following memory breakdown:
+For example, with 4GB of RAM on all transactor and peer processes would have the following memory breakdown:

 - 2GB (50% of available RAM) for the object cache